 “As I just said, I am still a virgin.”

 “But . . . how?
 Did you fail to adequately execute the various wigglings and jigglings appropriate to awaken the sultan’s interest?
-Did you neglect to notice even the first two words in your fairly self-explanatory job title of ‘sex slave to His Royal Highness??!!’”
+Did you neglect to notice even the first word in your fairly self-explanatory job title of ‘sex slave to His Royal Highness?!’”
 I discovered I was shouting and immediately shut my mouth.
 I hoped the daily chaos in the bazaar would cover my authoritative tenor, but soon after Mala begin recounting the tale of her visit to the sultan’s bedchamber, there came a knock from the alley.

 “Not a word,” I hissed, “if you care for your life.”

 It was too risky to ignore the visitor, for if I failed to explain myself he’d spread gossip about my bizarre activities through the bazaar, damaging my reputation as a reliably unoriginal middle-class merchant at whose home nothing stranger than the start of a new but already very widely practiced hobby could ever occur.
 And yet, in full view of the door, surrounded by cushions and rumpled blankets, lay a bald escaped sex slave covered with strange purple markings: a variety of creature not widely found in respectable homes, and whose effect on my social standing was potentially worse than that of cracks in my tadelakt, or even outdated floor tiling.